Monitor device profiles in Microsoft Intune

 - Device status: The devices assigned to the profile are listed, and it shows if the profile is successfully deployed.
 You can select a specific device to get even more details, including the installed apps.

-- User status: Lists the user names with devices impacted by this profile, and if the profile successfully deployed.
+- User status: Lists the user names with devices affected by this profile, and if the profile successfully deployed.
 You can select a specific user to get even more details.

 - Per-setting status: Filters the output by showing the individual settings within the profile, and shows if the setting is successfully applied.

 In Devices > All devices, you can see any settings that are causing a conflict.
-When there's a conflict, you are also shown all the configuration profiles that contain this setting.
+When there's a conflict, you also see all the configuration profiles that contain this setting.
 Administrators can use this feature to help troubleshoot, and fix any discrepancies with the profiles.

 - In Intune, select Devices > All Devices > select an existing device in the list.
 An end user can get the device name from their Company Portal app.